ropensci/osfr/.github/CONTRIBUTING.md

 ### Development environment

-osfr development should take place on OSF's testing server.
+To get started with osfr development you'll need to generate a personal access token (PAT) on OSF's testing server.
 The following steps will get you setup:

 1. Create an account on <https://test.osf.io/>.
 2. Generate a PAT for the new account.